HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 * BepInEx-BepInExPack_Inscryption v5.4.1902
 * API_dev-API v2.7.1

-## ⚙️ Compatibility
+## 🔗 Compatibility

-If you have Infiniscryption's Spell API installed, several
+### Spell Card Toolkit
+If you have [Spell Card Toolkit](https://inscryption.thunderstore.io/package/Infiniscryption/Spell_Card_Toolkit/) installed, the abilities Scrambler, Target Gain Stats, Target Gain Sigils, and Target Gain Stats and Sigils will be altered to be compatible with Spell cards, and will function correctly when used on them.

+### Tribal Libary (sic)
+If you have [Tribal Libary](https://inscryption.thunderstore.io/package/Infiniscryption/Spell_Card_Toolkit/) installed, the few minion cards added by this mod will be altered to use Tribal's custom tribes in addition to whatever tribes they may already possess.

 ## 💌 Credits/Acknowledgements